PLEASE DO NOT REGISTER FOR YOUR EXAMS YET.

 The writing section aims to test the applicant’s ability to compose in Arabic and demonstrate his/her ability to describe, narrate, and express opinions in well-constructed and connected sentences and paragraphs.

 Please note that students will complete these sections in varying lengths of time.
-If you are the only one taking the exam at your location, you and your proctor may proceed with the next section at your own pace.
 For those taking the exam with others, please remain patient and quiet while others are completing their exam.

 - Dictionaries, textbooks, notebooks, or note-taking are not permitted during the exam.